 In this article, we’ll walk you through the steps on how to set up Google Ads for Mold Remediation Companies, and how you can get more new customers with this online advertising platform!

 Google Ads for Mold Remediation Businesses

-What is Google Ads?
+1. What is Google Ads?

 Google Ads is one of the best advertising platforms when it comes to helping you get more leads.
-It works under a Pay-Per-Click (PPC) system, meaning you only need to pay when someone clicks on your ad.
+It uses a Pay-Per-Click (PPC) system, meaning you only need to pay when someone clicks on your ad.
 With billions of searches that take place on Google, your mold remediation company will have a higher chance of getting noticed by your target audience!

 Here’s an example of what a mold remediation ad looks like on Google’s Search Results Page:

 Does Google Ads for mold remediation sound like a great idea?

 2. Why Google Ads for Mold Remediation?

 Aside from getting more new customers, there are many reasons why businesses like your mold remediation company should consider using Google Ads in promoting your services.

 First, it will give you fast results (new customers).
 Compared to SEO which takes quite some time (6-12 months) before you see actual results, Google Ads can provide you with results within three months!
 For that to happen, you have to make sure to optimize your ads by adjusting your average budget, bidding, creating a negative keywords list, and more!
 We will discuss these strategies in the later part of this blog.